GeoDaCenter/opioid-policy-scan/data_final/metadata/HepC.md

 ### Comments/Notes:

-Data included for Hepatitis C State Mortality is for 2013-2017, while Hepatitis C State Prevalence data are available for 2013-2016
+Data included for Hepatitis C State Mortality is for 2013-2017, while Hepatitis C State Prevalence data are available for 2013-2016- Only the mortality data have been updated as of 2025.